EDD Memorial Fund

 A program is not offered in my area.

-Please contact us if you are interested in helping the EDD Memorial Fund to start up an adaptive sports program in your area.
+Please contact us if you are interested in helping the EDD Adaptive Sports to start up a sports program in your area.
 All you need is access to a group of willing volunteers and participants.
 We currently work with college athletic teams to coordinate our adapted sports clinics.
 You can read more about volunteer opportunities on the Volunteer page.

 Are your programs insured?